dimitrioskyranos/ee3-code/final/README.md

 ## Notes

--NRF code for both the PIC and ESP was implemented in collaboration with Mykyta Chunikhin from Robot 1.
+- NRF code for both the PIC and ESP was implemented in collaboration with Mykyta Chunikhin from Robot 1.
--Part of the code was refined using ChatGPT-4o (OpenAI, 2025) to debug issues during development.
+- Part of the code was refined using ChatGPT-4o (OpenAI, 2025) to debug issues during development.